 Here, we devise a set of approximations of $\pmax$ and $\Smax$ to get a tractable analytical algorithm.
-Given that the better empirical arm and the worse empirical arm have notably distinct contributions to $\pmax$, we approximate $\pmax$ while taking into account the current arms' order.
-We sort them based on their present posterior means, labelling the highest one as ${\maxa}$ (with an empirical reward of $\meana{\maxa}$) and the worse empirical one as ${\mina}$ (with $\meana{\mina}$).
-Of note, ${\maxa}$ might differ from the actual optimal arm $k^*$ due to the randomness in the observed rewards.
-Our algorithm focuses on approximating \cref{Smax,pmaxgeneralexpression} when the best empirical arm has already been extensively drawn more often than the other arm.
+Given that the best empirical arm and the worse empirical arms have notably distinct contributions to $\pmax$ (Figure~\ref{fig:1pres}(a)), we approximate $\pmax$ while considering the current arms' order.
+We sort them based on their current posterior means, labelling the highest one as ${\maxa}$ (with an empirical reward of $\meana{\maxa}$) and $\minasp = [K] \setminus \{\maxa\}$ the set of worse empirical arms.
+Of course, ${\maxa}$ might differ from the actual optimal arm $k^*$ due to the randomness in the observed rewards.
+We focus on approximating \cref{Smax,pmaxgeneralexpression} when the best empirical arm has already been extensively drawn more often than the other arms.

 The entropy is then decomposed into two tractable terms corresponding to distinct behaviors of $\pmax(\theta)$ when $\theta$ varies:

 The first term, $\Sc$, approximates the contribution around the mode of $\pmax$, while the second term, $\Stail$, quantifies the information carried by the tail of $\pmax$ (corresponding to high rewards, see \cref{fig:1pres}).
 Each of these terms then corresponds to a part of the entropy where the dominant term of \cref{pmaxgeneralexpression} is distinct (see \cref{firstanalyticalapprox} for details).